-The marks can be passed on from cell to cell as they divide, and they can even be passed from one generation to the next.
+The marks can pass from cell to cell as they divide, and they can even pass from one generation to the next.

-The chemical tags on the DNA and histones can become rearranged as the specialized cells and the epigenome change throughout a person’s lifetime.
+The chemical tags on the DNA and histones – which are proteins that support the structure of a chromosome – can rearrange as the specialized cells and the epigenome change throughout a person’s lifetime.

-Cancer can result from changes in the genome, the epigenome or both.
+For example, cancer can result from changes in the genome, the epigenome, or both.
 Changes in the epigenome can switch on or off the genes that are involved in cell growth or the immune response.
 These changes can cause uncontrolled growth, a feature of cancer, or a failure of the immune system to destroy tumors.

 Gene testing to predict cancer

-Women with the BRCA1 gene have a significantly higher chance of developing breast cancer.
-A woman can have a test to find out whether she carries that gene.
-BRCA1 carriers have a
+For example, females with the BRCA1 gene have a significantly higher chance of developing breast cancer.
+A female can have a test to find out whether she carries that gene.

 Genetic tests for personalized therapy